t-sell/us-births-data/r-analysis.md

 ggplot(births_all, aes(month_lab, births, fill=month_lab)) +
      geom_boxplot() +
      guides(fill=FALSE) +
-     labs(y="pregnancies", x="", title="Boxplot of US pregnancies - monthly") +
+     labs(y="pregnancies", x="", title="Monthly US pregnancies") +
      theme(plot.title = element_text(hjust = 0.5))   # center the tile
 ```

 ![](r-analysis_files/figure-markdown_github/unnamed-chunk-10-1.png)

 There is a gradual increase in the number of pregnanices as we go from summer to autumn/fall.
 Looking at the average monthly plot, the fall and winter months (September to January) are the highest above the median line.
-The average for May is higher than the expected trend, if you look at April and June.
-This could be explained by the fact that some professions, for example teachers, might not have any other time of the year to do any sort of family planning.
+The average for May is higher than the expected trend, relative to April and June.
+This could be explained by the fact that some professions, for example teachers, do not have an extended vacation any other time of year.

 The monthly boxplots seem to confirm the general trend of increasing pregnancies starting around August and peaking in December.

 Compare number of births from the two sets of data for the years 2000 to 2003 - yearly, monthly
 -----------------------------------------------------------------------------------------------